geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 from pure source code only, and requires additional hardware-related proprietary libraries to run, specifically for hardware graphics acceleration.

-Official binaries for Nexus S, Galaxy Nexus, and PandaBoard can be downloaded from
+Official binaries for Nexus S, Nexus S 4G, Galaxy Nexus, and PandaBoard can be downloaded from
 [Google's Nexus driver page](https://developers.google.com/android/nexus/drivers), which add access to additional hardware capabilities with non-Open-Source code.